exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 ## Motivation:
-* Natural Language Processing - design a tool, automated question answering system for biomedical professionals, using AI-powered NLP.
+* Natural Language Processing - design a tool, automated biomedical question answering system , using AI-powered NLP.
 * Transfer Learning - fine-tune generic models trained on the large corpus to achieve the specific downstream goal from the biomedical field.
 * Model Deployment - serve a model to the users through WebApp.